 CEO Pet Projects

-Using hand-collected data on CEOs’ personal assets, we find that CEOs prioritize corporate investment projects that increase their private assets’ value.
+Using hand-collected data on CEOs’ personal assets, we find that CEOs prioritize corporate investment projects that increase the value of CEOs’ private assets.
 Such pet projects are implemented sooner, receive more capital, and are less likely to be dropped.
 This investment strategy delivers large personal gains to the CEO, but selects lower NPV projects for the firm and erodes its investment efficiency.
 Using information from CEOs’ relatives as an instrument for the location of their private assets, we argue that these effects are causal.
-Overall, we uncover the impact of CEOs’ private monetary interests in capital budgeting decisions.
+Overall, we uncover CEOs’ private monetary motives in capital budgeting decisions.

 Keywords: CEO, private benefits, agency, rent extraction, corporate investment